SHARE THIS POST

 These codes consist of numbers and are used to transfer funds from one account to another, request loans from your bank, make airtime purchases and much more as your bank provider allows.

-Some of the codes to bear in mind as a Nigeria account user with banks that are internationally authorized includes
+If you're thinking about how to transfer money using USSD in Nigeria, you simply need to know the codes for your bank.
+Some of the codes to bear in mind as a Nigeria account user with banks that are internationally authorized include;

 1. GT Bank: The 737 is one of those codes that is difficult to forget because of how it was publicized.
 A breakdown of some of its unique codes and their uses.